PSYC 101. Introduction to Psychology. (4 Credits)

 Individual library or experimental research carried on under the supervision of a staff member.
 Prerequisite: consent of the instructor.

-Credit given for participation in the department's internship program.
-Prerequisites: five courses in psychology; junior or senior standing with Psychology major.
+Credit given for participation in the program's internship program.
+Prerequisites: 5 courses in Psychology; Psychology major with junior or senior standing

 PSYC 497.
 Collaborative Research Groups.
 (2 or 4 Credits)